Rarotonga Food Itinerary: 5 Days 🍉© CookIslandsPocketGuide.com

 Do anything you might have missed if you have time before your flight.
 Then, it’s time to say goodbye to the azure lagoon waters and silky sands of Rarotonga as you depart for your next destination.

-Remember to arrive at Rarotonga International Airport a couple of hours before your scheduled departure so that you have enough time to check in, go through security and browse the duty-free.
-Airport transfers are a little cheaper for your departure flight, so check them out in the 8 Best Airport Transfers in Rarotonga.
+Remember to arrive at Rarotonga International Airport a couple of hours before your scheduled departure, so you have enough time to check in, go through security, and browse the duty-free shops.
+Airport transfers are a little cheaper for your departure flight, so check them out in the 10 Best Airport Transfers in Rarotonga.

 Alternative Rarotonga 5-Day Itineraries